EASYGEN partners

 Paul is Business Unit Manager for Cell & Gene Therapy and Head of the GMP Development Unit at Fraunhofer IZI in Leipzig, where he leads the translation of academic protocols into GMP-compliant manufacturing processes using (semi‑)automatedsystems and scalable quality control protocols.
 He manages EU-funded projects such as AIDPATH, REANIMA, and T2Evolve—accelerating decentralized ATMP production in clinical settings.
 A seasoned leader in cleanroom process designand GMP training, Paul supports next-generation immunotherapies including CAR‑Tapplications.

 Eduard is a Senior Requirements Engineer and Project Manager at Fraunhofer IESE, where he focuses on digital design for complex systems and sustainability challenges.
-He leads initiatives in Crowd-Based Requirements Engineering and advises on digital data platforms for agriculture and dynamic Systems-of-Systems research.
-Eduard holds a PhD from the Utrecht University, where he explored the derivation of requirements from online user feedback.
+He leads initiatives in Crowd-Based Requirements Engineering and advises on digital data platforms across disciplines, including for agriculture.
+Eduard holds a PhD in Computer Science from the Utrecht University, where he explored the derivation of requirements from online user feedback.

 Jean is a Data Scientist in the Digital Health Engineering department at Fraunhofer IESE, where he has worked since early 2024.
 He holds a Bachelor's degree in Bioinformatics from LMU/TU Munich and a Master’s degree (2023) from FU Berlin, specializing in Data Science.
 Prior to joining IESE, Jean worked as a DevOps Engineer.
 He produces research and blog articles on digital health topics—suchas FHIR/ISiK interoperability and digital biomarkers/patient twins—bridging bioinformatics, data engineering, and healthcare innovation.